Proposed FCRA Liability Harmonization Act

 The Ordinance establishes several unlawful practices.
 Specifically, a Covered Employer is prohibited from inquiring into an individual’s criminal background unless and until a conditional offer of employment.
 Importantly, the conditional offer can be conditioned only on the criminal background check.
 The “inquiry” can be any direct or indirect conduct that is intended to gather criminal history information from or about an individual using any mode of communication, such as application forms, interviews, and criminal history reports.
 Employers can, however, make these inquiries after first making a conditional offer of employment – that is, after making a job offer that is conditioned only on the employer’s evaluation of the individual’s criminal history.

-Further, a Covered Employer cannot take “adverse action” because of an individual’s criminal history without first conducting a “written assessment that effectively links the specific aspects” of the applicant’s criminal history “with risks inherent in the duties” of the position sought.
-Here, “adverse action” means a withdrawal or cancellation of a conditional offer of employment, or a failure or refusal to employ the applicant.
+Further, a Covered Employer cannot take “adverse action” because of an individual’s criminal history without first conducting a “written assessment that effectively links the specific aspects” of the candidate’s criminal history “with risks inherent in the duties” of the position sought.
+Here, “adverse action” means a withdrawal or cancellation of a conditional offer of employment, or a failure or refusal to employ the candidate.
 In this respect, the Ordinance is similar to the New York City Fair Chance Act.

 In conducting an individualized assessment, a Covered Employer must, at minimum, consider the factors set forth by the U.S. Equal Employment Opportunity Commission, such as (i) the time that has elapsed since the offense, (ii) the individual’s age at the time of the offense, (iii) circumstances surrounding the offense, (iv) the number of offenses for which the individual has been convicted, (v) employment history before and after conviction, (vi) evidence of rehabilitation, and other mitigating factors.
 But employers must also apply other factors as may be required by rules and guidance issued by the Department of Public Works, Bureau of Contract Administration (“Department”), who bears administrative responsibilities for this Ordinance.